trallnag/testbench-semantic-release/README.md

 Not directly possible with Semantic Release.
 But Semantic Release uses packages from conventional-changelog under the hood and these include a CLI.

+Place a `config.json` with content similar to this here:

 <!-- prettier-ignore -->
 ```json
 {